fatima2454/Paul-s-Video-Store/README.md

         videoManager.addVideo("Bee Movie", "191329061466", false);
         videoManager.addVideo("Hotel Transylvania", "043396413733", false);
         videoManager.addVideo("Tom and Jerry", "0031398306871", false);

-//I added the false thing smith becuase when I kepy running it it kept compiling like wierd outputs and putting flase would keep the output clean and focused on more important information. idk if that makes sense but it worked and I can explain it to you in the morning.

         boolean isRunning = true;
         while (isRunning) {
             displayMenu();
             String choice = scanner.nextLine();
             switch (choice) { //options we have avaibale rn just choose one case "1":
                     addVideo(scanner, videoManager);